Spiritual enlightenment is the process of opening up fully to the soul and living from there so that the light that we are can shine.

 Darkness and Pain

 To realise our deepest longing, we need to resolve the issues that stand in the way.
-These issues are old wounds, and the negative beliefs we have about ourselves.
-They are the parts of ourselves we hide.
-It also includes fear, and guilt.
+This means opening up to the darkness and pain that we carry inside: old wounds, the negative beliefs we have about ourselves, our fear and guilt.

-When we open up to our dark side, we also open up to the light.
-The more we open up to our dark side, the more we open up to the light, and the more the light that is our true nature can shine.
+The paradox is, that when we open up to our darkness and pain, we also open up to the light.
+And, the more we open up inside, the more the light that is our essence can shine.

 Living From the Soul in Everyday Life

-As we open up more and more to the light, we discover that we are faced with a choice between continuing to live from the mind or to live from the soul.
+As we open up more and more to the light, we discover that we are faced with a choice between continuing to live from the mind and living from the soul.
 If we choose the soul, we need to learn how to live from the soul in everyday life.

 From my upcoming book, ‘The Art of Enlightenment‘, a guide to living from the soul.